 Chapter 4: To join or not to join?

-Be honest and make smart adjustments — as you go — to build a strong and healthy budget.
+- Be flexible.
+Be honest and make smart adjustments as you go.
+This will help you build a strong and healthy budget.

 To do: Set a date on the calendar when you and your partner can talk about your budget to gauge successes and struggles.
 The goal is to make good adjustments and customize your budget to help you reach your shared goals.